KevinAst/MyWeb/FireWithin/intro.md

 Welcome to my _**"Fire Within"**_ Bible Study Guide!

-You may have guessed that I am a believer and follower of Jesus Christ _(i.e. a Christian)_.
+As you may have already guessed, I am a believer and follower of Jesus Christ _(i.e. a Christian)_.
 The short version of my faith is I accepted Christ at an early age, and was active in my Church for many years.
 However I felt something lacking in my faith.
 I actually fell away from God much later in life, and through a series of _(what I believe were miraculous events)_, God called me back into His fold.
-Through the empowerment of the Holy Spirit, I now have a passion to be in His word daily, allowing it to guide my life and decisions.
+With the help of the Holy Spirit, I now have a passion to be in His word daily, allowing it to guide my life and decisions.

-I share more about my Christian faith in the {{book.MyFaith}} section.
+I share more about my Christian faith in the {{book.MyFaith}} page.

 ## Technology